Rose-STL-Lab/Adapting-While-Learning/README.md

 ## Evaluation

 We provide the testing data in the `test_set` folder.
-For Questions with Definite Answers we provide a standard answers along with the questions.
+For Questions with definite answers we provide standard answers along with the questions.
 For open-ended questions, we provide corresponding evaluation scripts (`Climate/evaluate_open.py` and `Epidemiology/eval_open.py`).

 ## Models

-Following are reproduced models for MCQs on Climate and Epidemiology datasets:
+The following are reproduced models for MCQs on Climate and Epidemiology datasets:

 | Dataset | Download |
 | -------- | -------- |